 PS- trying to change things to be like the outside will start a ruckus.

 The Ulu, the woman’s knife, is a tool with a rich history that I look forward to covering in another post.
-So I will list that post here when I get that done.

 The Ulu is an excellent tool Alaskan Natives have used for thousands of years.